TRANSMISSIONS Day With(out) Art 2020

 Programme

-The video programming, together with the introduction by Lucía Egaña, will be available on this website through December 8th.
+The video programming, together with the introduction by Lucía Egaña, will be available on this website until December 8, 2020.

 Introduction by Lucía Egaña